clarinetJWD/bolder-container-card/README.md

 1. Make sure the [HACS](https://github.com/custom-components/hacs) component is installed and working.
 2. Add this repository as a custom repository `https://www.github.com/clarinetJWD/bolder-container-card/`
-3. Search for `bolder-container-card` in HACS and install it.
+3. Search for `bolder-utility-cards` in HACS and install it.
 4. **You're Probably Done!** - In newer versions of Home Assistant, you should simply be able to refresh the dashboard to see the new card now.
 If not, continue:
 5. Depening on whether you manage your Lovelace resources via YAML (3i) or UI (3ii), you have to add the corresponding resources.
    1. **YAML:** Add the configuration to your `ui-lovelace.yaml`.

       ```yaml
       resources:
-        - url: /hacsfiles/bolder-container-card/bolder-container-card.js
+        - url: /hacsfiles/bolder-utility-cards/bolder-utility-cards.js
           type: module
       ```